 Advertising agency Colle McVoy sought a new home, and they determined the top two floors of a historic building in downtown Minneapolis’ warehouse district — blocks away from the company’s original location — would be their new home.
 The design team took charge to marry the industrial building’s mercantile dry goods history with the client’s straight-forward culture and agrarian roots.

 Type: Corporate/Commercial, Creative Reuse

 Size: 57,000 SF

-Goals of the project were to create a space evocative of both the client and the historical building, provide an effective environment meshing with the client’s corporate culture, and allow for flexible and creative use of space.
+The goals of the project were to create a space evocative of both the client’s culture and the historical building, meshing an agency culture with flexible and creative spaces.
 Inspiration was pulled from the existing building’s lumber wall protection, metal plate trash chutes, and overhead freight elevator tracks and reimagined and reinterpreted into new forms organized around a central stair that promotes movement and team connection.